timani/drops-7/README.txt

 CONFIGURATION AND FEATURES
 --------------------------

-Drupal core (what you get when you download and extract a drupal-x.y.tar.gz or drupal-x.y.zip file from http://drupal.org/project/drupal) has what you need to get started with your website.
+Drupal core (what you get when you download & extract a drupal-x.y.tar.gz or drupal-x.y.zip file from http://drupal.org/project/drupal) has what you need to get started with your website.
 It includes several modules (extensions that add functionality) for common website features, such as managing content, user